2013 New Zealand winter storm: Impacts

 High winds struck Central New Zealand on the night of 20 June and morning of 21 June.
-Wind gusts uprooted trees, ripped roofs off houses, smashed windows and flung trampolines into powerlines in Wellington, Kapiti Coast and Wairarapa, closing roads and schools across the lower North Island.
+Wind gusts uprooted trees, ripped roofs off houses, smashed windows and flung trampolines into powerlines in Wellington, Kāpiti Coast and Wairarapa, closing roads and schools across the lower North Island.
 The Fire Service received 932 emergency calls for help in the lower North Island in the 12 hours to 6 am 21 June.
 During the Storm residents were advised to stay indoors and not go out by the City Council.
 Wellington City Council said they had received many reports of flying debris with multiple reports of trees and powerlines down, along with broken windows and structural damage.
 In the suburb of Kingston a house lost its roof.
 Radio New Zealand listeners reported that roofing iron was blowing about on roads in Newtown.
 Emergency services said they were very busy during the storm.
 The Northern Police Communications Centre said 90% of the calls it received couldn't be answered by its overloaded central branch based in Wellington.

 The storm damaged houses, roads and seawalls, as well as closing 150 schools and leaving thousands without power across the country.
 The storm caused significant damage to the capital's electricity network and resulted in 30,000 homes and businesses without power at its peak.
 Conditions were so dangerous that some council and power companies stopped their workers from carrying out repairs, until the storm had subsided.